dmolitor/modeltuning/README.md

-First we’ll train a binary classification Decision Tree model to predict whether the flowers in `iris` are of Species `virginica` and we’ll specify a 3-fold Cross-Validation scheme with stratification by Species to estimate our model’s true error rate.
+First we’ll train a binary classification Decision Tree model to predict whether the flowers in `iris` are of Species `virginica` and we’ll specify a 3-fold cross validation scheme with stratification by Species to estimate our model’s true error rate.

 First, let’s split our data into a train and test set.